kashya2/CK-X/README.md

 - **Realistic exam environment** with web-based interface and remote desktop support
 - Comprehensive practice labs for **CKAD, CKA, CKS**, and other Kubernetes certifications
 - **Smart evaluation system** with real-time solution verification
-- **Docker-based deployment** for easy setup and consistent environment
+- **Container-based deployment** supporting Docker, Podman, and other OCI-compatible engines
 - **Timed exam mode** with real exam-like conditions and countdown timer